A Chorley Old Road resident has called for a change to a controversial junction scheme after a driver crashed into the boundary wall of her home.

 However, not everyone is happy with the new arrangement.
 In July of this year, a majority of 90 respondents to a survey said they thought conditions had worsened since the new system was installed.

-Since the new system was installed in February last year, complaints have been raised about confusion at the junction that could lead to potential accidents.
+Since the new system was installed in February last year, some residents have complained that confusion at the junction could lead to crashes.

 A zebra crossing was removed and replaced with a signalised junctionA zebra crossing was removed and replaced with a signalised junction (Image: Google)